 To apply for admission to the Intraoperative Neuromonitoring Graduate Certificate, please see the requirements below.
-Applications for Summer 2022 are now open and will be reviewed on a rolling basis with considerations beginning December 1, 2021.
-The deadline for applications for the Summer of 2022 cycle is February 15, 2022.
+Applications for Summer 2023 are now open and will be reviewed on a rolling basis with considerations beginning December 1, 2022.
+The deadline for applications for the Summer of 2023 cycle is extended to March 26, 2023.

 - A non-refundable $75 application fee.

 - Earned bachelor’s degree from an accredited college or university with a degree in Physiology, Neuroscience, Psychology, Audiology, Biomedical Engineering, or related majors in the Health and Life Sciences with a 3.0 or higher cumulative GPA.